 Vashon Island, WA (We encourage people to arrive the night before and leave on the morning after final action and closing celebration.)
 Cost: Sliding scale $200-$500 for week(No one will be turned away for lack of funds*) Per day $30-$75 (suggested)

 All Camping, Trainings, and Delicious Locally-Sourced Food are included!

 Bring a sleeping bag if you have one.
-REGISTER TODAY!
+Sign up to ATTEND TODAY!

 * FYI - Please consider helping cover the cost of scholarships for participants from impacted communities by increasing your payment to $400 or more.
 The real cost of camp for Backbone is over $350 per person.